Kp0c/war-crimes-map/README.md

 - Show how many events are filtered
 - Allow to clear the filter
 - On apply - filter the map
+- List view that shows individual crimes.
+It is limited by `MAX_LIST_RECORDS` records.
+If there are more than `MAX_LIST_RECORDS` records, then we show a text that asks user to use filters to see more precise results

 ## Geocoding
 ### General